David Thunder

 Polycentric and pluralist models of governance and social organisation

-Theory and practice of popular sovereignty
+Uses and abuses of popular sovereignty

 Normative theories of territorial & non-territorial federalism